Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 reload the latest code.
 We aren't using any third-party modules, so we can just leave this bit alone.

-We're almost through the "boring" part and into the guts of writing Supybot plugins, let's take a look at the next file.
+We're almost through the "boring" part and into the guts of writing Limnoria plugins, let's take a look at the next file.

 config.py
 =========
 :file:`config.py` is, unsurprisingly, where all the configuration stuff related to your plugin goes.
-If you're not familiar with Supybot's configuration system, I recommend reading the :ref:`config tutorial <configuration-tutorial>` before going any further with this section.
+If you're not familiar with Limnoria's configuration system, I recommend reading the :ref:`config tutorial <configuration-tutorial>` before going any further with this section.